Finite-size effects in the dependency networks of free and open-source software

 Similarly, data from the {\it Lenny} release have been plotted in Figs.~\ref{f3} \&~\ref{f4}.
 The former plot gives the in-degree distribution of the nodes, while the latter gives the out-degree distribution.
-The in-degree distribution in the {\it Lenny} release changes from the previous release, {\it Etch}, in the values $\eta = -15$, $\lambda = 1.6$ and $c \simeq 210$.
-The saturation properties in this case, therefore, undergo a significant quantitative change at the highly connected end with a new generation of {\it Debian} release.
-In contrast, for the out-degree distribution the changes across a new generation of {\it Debian} release are calibrated by $\lambda = 0.35$ and $c \simeq 90$, which implies that the saturation properties remain unchanged at the richly linked end, but changes at the poorly connected end.
-Changes in the value of $c$ for a particular type of degree distribution, causes a translation of the model curve in the $x$--$\phi$ plane.
-And, as Figs.~\ref{f1},~\ref{f2},~\ref{f3} \&~\ref{f4} indicate, Zipf's law continues to prevail in all the cases.
+The values of $\eta$, $\lambda$ and $c$ in the in-degree distribution of the {\it Lenny} release change with respect to the previous release, {\it Etch}.
+With changing values of these particular parameters, the saturation properties in the in-degree distribution, therefore, undergo a significant quantitative change at the highly connected end.
+In contrast, for the out-degree distribution the changes across a new generation of {\it Debian} release are fitted by varying the values of $\lambda$ and $c$.
+The fact that $\eta$ remains the same as before while $\lambda$ changes, implies that the saturation properties remain unchanged at the richly linked end, but changes at the poorly connected end.
+Changes in the value of $c$ for a particular degree distribution, cause a translation of the model curve in the $x$--$\phi$ plane.
+And, as Figs.~\ref{f1},~\ref{f2},~\ref{f3} \&~\ref{f4} indicate, Zipf's law prevails in all the cases with $\alpha =-2$.